-Neurocracy is a project started by my good friend Joannes and myself, which has grown over time to include illustrations by Alice Duke along with contributions by Axel Hassen Taiari, Edward Smith, Io Black, Leigh Alexander, Malka Older, and Yudhanjaya Wijeratne.
+Neurocracy is a project conceived by Joannes Truyens, Younès Rabii, and myself, featuring visual direction and illustrations by Alice Duke and Ollie Tarbuck in addition to a range of futurist stories from contributing writers Leigh Alexander, Io Black, Holly Nielsen, Malka Older, Edward Smith, Axel Hassen Taiari, and Yudhanjaya Wijeratne.
 It aims to be equal parts interactive fiction and cautionary tale about the intersection of surveillance capitalism, big data, and authoritarianism.
 This is conveyed through the medium of a futuristic equivalent of Wikipedia known as Omnipedia, in which the reader is presented with articles and information in a familiar format so that they may piece together the history and events of the year 2049.

-I wrote a lot of custom code to enable Drupal to behave like a wiki while also making the content itself simple to edit and expand upon.
+I wrote a lot of custom code (which is open source) to enable Drupal to behave like a wiki while also making the content itself simple to edit and expand upon.
 A simulated revision system was implemented to allow readers to jump between different iterations of the same content for chronological in-universe “days”.

 Another system was created to allow us to define, manage, and display short pieces of content accessible by hovering over or tapping pseudo-links without leaving the page.
 Analogous to Wikipedia’s article previews, these pop-ups are displayed as rich tooltips (powered by Tippy.js) on wider screens, while on narrow screens they’re displayed as a panel that slides up into view.